-The Organization uses the direct write-off method of account for bad debts.
+The Organization uses the direct write-off method to account for bad debts.
 Accounts receivable are reviewed periodically and those accounts, which are considered doubtful, are charged off to operating expenses.
-The use of this method does not result in a material difference form the allowance method required by accounting principles generally accepted in the United states.
+The use of this method does not result in a material difference from the allowance method required by accounting principles generally accepted in the United States.
 The Organization does not charge finance charges on aged receivables.
+Accounts receivable at March 31, 2023 was \$54,643.